 My journey with House of Chirashi began with their Bara bowls.
 With edible flowers, flying fish roe, citrus peels, sakura ebi, fried fish skin and tamago blocks which bear the restaurant’s name in Kanji (日丼), their Bara bowls are obscenely gorgeous, vibrantly-coloured food kaleidoscopes to behold, and would not look out of place at an upscale Japanese joint like Fat Cow, Tatsuya or similar.
 The smorgasbord of textures from all those different ingredients in the bowl makes for a genuinely fun mouth feel experience, and the ratio of fish to rice is simply remarkable – you get the feeling that you are having a generously-portioned serving of sashimi topped with a smattering of rice rather than the other way round, with every spoonful likely to comprise two to three fat cubes of sashimi and just five grains of Hokkaido sushi rice.
 While many restaurants in Singapore tend to botch up the amount of sear applied which then lends to an unhappy balance between raw and cooked, the Aburi Bara Don plays its torch game with oil-slick finesse, while elsewhere the spicy-sweet Korean-style Spicy Bara Don plies a different type of sear, a lingering chilli padi-esque burn which never escalates to something that requires emergency dousing.

-The aura of fine dining that comes through from the exquisite plating and presentation is likely attributable to local chef Kevin Wee’s past experience at Japanese restaurants Syun at Resorts World Sentosa as well as The Sushi Bar‘s upscale sister concept Kaunta.
+The aura of fine dining that comes through from the exquisite plating and presentation is likely attributable to its opening chef’s past experience at Japanese restaurants Syun at Resorts World Sentosa as well as The Sushi Bar‘s upscale sister concept Kaunta.
 However, instead of the prices you might have paid at those restaurants, the entry bowls for each category are priced in a manner that, after having tried the bowls, truly beggar belief – the Chirashi Don costs $21.80, the Bara Don/Aburi Bara Don costs $16.80, the Spicy Bara Don is priced at $18.80 and the Aburi Salmon Don costs $10.80 (?!).
 I have never been so startled by the pricing of quality dishes since my first encounter with the Bara Chirashi Don from Omote all those years ago.
 For those who wish to take advantage of House of Chirashi’s attractive pricing strategies, their donburi bowl menu offers Salmon Don and Kajiki Don, both of which are available in torched form (aburi) at no extra charge.
 Mentaiko and cheese fetishists can choose from the Salmon Bara Cheese Mentai Don, Aburi Salmon Cheese Mentai Don and the Aburi Kajiki Cheese Mentai Don.